 While MLOps engineering entails the provisioning, deployment, and management of infrastructure that enables model building, data labeling, and model inference, it can go much deeper than that.
 MLOps engineering can entail developing algorithms too.

-Mature IT functions like data engineering, data preparation, and data quality all have corresponding personas that perform specific tasks, or in the frequently mentioned parlance, "Jobs to Be Done."
+Mature IT functions like data engineering, data preparation, and data quality all have corresponding personas that perform specific tasks, or in the frequently mentioned parlance, "Jobs to Be Done(link is external)."

 ML engineering also has a specific persona, and that is the MLOps Engineer.
 What do MLOps Engineers do?